-- No more than two sides of A4 giving the background to and detail of the proposed research programme, and - 1 side of A4 detailing and justifying the financial expenditure - Full details of the applicant to be included.
+- No more than two sides of A4 giving the background to and detail of the proposed research programme, - 1 side of A4 detailing and justifying the financial expenditure, and - Full details of the applicant.

-Applications should be submitted electronically to Mrs. Pam Howson at howsoncrew@aol.com who will acknowledge receipt of your application.
-If no acknowledgement is received please contact Mrs Howson.
+Applications should be submitted electronically to Ms. Marie Jones at m.e.jones@bham.ac.uk who will acknowledge receipt of your application.
+If no acknowledgement is received please contact Ms Jones.
 Safe receipt of applications is the responsibility of the applicant.
-If you are unable to provide evidence of receipt ODRT will not accept that a submission has been made
+If you are unable to provide evidence of receipt ODRT will not accept that a submission has been made.